Evangelical Covenant Church

 cbCIPE in Argentina and Chile

 Excitement runs deep this year as it is the inaugural year for cbCIPE in Argentina and Chile.
 This is a 6 week post high school Bible training school for 22 Latin American youth from Spain, Uruguay, Argentina, Chile, Ecuador, Mexico and Colombia.
 Each one of these amazing university students were hand picked by their Covenant Church and represent the future leadership in each respective country.
 During this time they will explore their individual areas of giftedness.
 Some of the courses offered are; Missions, Pastorate, Worship, Drama, Evangelism, Youth, Sports ministries, and ministry to the disabled/special needs.
+One special evening the Covenant Church in La Plata hosted a commissioning service presenting each student with a clay jar planted with seeds while reciting the verse from Mark 4:20,

 Our teachers come from Argentina, Chile, Ecuador, the United States and offer different areas of specialization.
 Students are required to attend lab practicals both on campus and in the local neighborhoods.
 Some were even interviewed on a Christian radio station in a small town in Chile.
 We are most thrilled to see the tremendous interest these young leaders have for global mission work.
 Interestingly, most of them are aware of the financial constraints in Latin countries to send missionaries abroad and have thus embarked upon related professions so as to fund their future missional careers.
+Imagine….Argentina for 4 weeks, Chile for 2!
+Talk about an exciting school!
+We invite you to pray for the students and leadership as this is the first time the cbCIPE school has attempted to carry out the 6 week course in two separate countries.
+So far, so good as you can see by the photos in GALLERY in the RED section above.

 Ministry 2007